sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

 <br/>

 # [Jupyter Notebooks][3]
 Jupyter Notebook is a great addition to your toolset when starting off with Python and especially Machine Learning.
 At the risk of oversimplifying the functionality, it allows you to execute python code on a machine from the web server.
-Additionally, it allows the user to embed code and description in a single file, while capturing program output as you evaluate “cells” of code.
+Additionally, it allows the user to embed code and description in a single file, while capturing program output as you evaluate "cells" of code.

 # Getting Started
-But, before we can get to installing Jupyter Notebook on your brand new Jetson Nano, there’s a few things we’d need to do to bootstrap your machine.
+But, before we can get to installing Jupyter Notebook on your brand new Jetson Nano, there's a few things we'd need to do to bootstrap your machine.

 ## Step 1 : Installing the OS